 - The rafters on the edges sit on the posts.
 Space the rafters a foot apart on center.

 - Make sure the overhangs are even on each end of the rafters.

 - Fasten the rafters in place by driving two 5-inch galvanized screws into the crossbeams at 45-degree angles.

-If you are looking for an easier way to entertain under a pergola, try a prefabricated pergola.
-The Home Depot has pergola kits and all the supplies you need to build your own custom pergola.
+If you are looking for a quicker, easier way to enhance your outdoor space, consider a prebuilt pergola.
+The Home Depot also has pergola kits and all the supplies you need to build your own custom pergola.
 Use The Home Depot Mobile App for a pergola that fits your style.
 The Home Depot also offers pergola installation services.